LEAN-96/RAG-Demystified/README.md

 ![RAG_Updated](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/4ed80cc8-388c-44db-87d9-547cdb8fb757)

+*The following description of the RAG-process is taken from a [survey](http://arxiv.org/abs/2312.10997) and the terminilogy with citatations from the original papers is applied to it.*

 The basic RAG process involves indexing, retrieval, and generation.

 In simple terms, a user's input x is used to search for relevant documents z, which are then combined with a prompt and given to the model to create a final output y.
 If the interaction involves multiple turns, previous conversation history can be included in the prompt.
 The entire RAG-Process is often referred as "RAG-Pipeline".

 ## Indexing: